markfinger/js-host/README.md

 [![Build Status](https://travis-ci.org/markfinger/service-host.svg?branch=master)](https://travis-ci.org/markfinger/service-host)

 Provides a configurable JavaScript host which exposes functions to network requests.
-Intended to provide the low-level bindings for other languages to access a persistent JavaScript environment running on Node.
+Intended to provide the low-level bindings for other languages to access a JavaScript environment.

-A persistent JavaScript environment provides better performance than ExecJS and similar projects which spawn a new environments for every call.
+There are a variety of projects offering execution of JavaScript (ExecJS et al), but their performance tends to lag as they typically spawn new environments on every call.
+By using a persistent JavaScript environment, we gain access to massive improvements in performance.

-Using Node as a platform offers access to an enourmous ecosystem, a robust framework for asynchronous programming, and solid debugging.
+Behind the scenes, Node is used as platform to offer access to an enourmous ecosystem, a robust framework for asynchronous programming, and solid debugging capabilities.

 Installation
 ------------